egregoire23/UnsupervisedWithR/Clustering on Chemical Element Data.md

     ## 250
     ##   2

-After choosing the best k value for k to be 5, the best k-means algorithm was created with 5 clusters.
+After choosing the best k value for k = 5, the best k-means algorithm was created with 5 clusters.
 The results are shown here.

 Implementing Hierarchical clustering: